Greece plans first 10-year bond issue in 9 years

-ATHENS, Greece (AP) — Greece says it is planning a benchmark 10-year bond issue, in its second market test since the country officially exited its international bailouts in August.
+ATHENS, Greece (AP) — Greece said Monday it is planning to issue a 10-year bond, in its second test of financial market confidence in the country since it officially exited its international bailouts in August.

-The Public Debt Management Agency said Monday that the issue would be launched “in the near future” subject to market conditions.
-In January, Greece raised 2.5 billion euros with a five-year bond.
+The Public Debt Management Agency said the issue, which comes on the heels of a credit upgrade, would be launched “in the near future” subject to market conditions.
+In January, Greece raised 2.5 billion euros ($2.85 billion) through a healthily oversubscribed five-year bond.

-The decision follows Friday’s two-notch upgrade of Greece’s credit rating by Moody’s ratings agency, from B3 to B1.
-Although that is still well below investment grade the upgrade offers a considerable boost to market confidence.
+Although the country has a cash buffer of more than 26 billion euros, which would keep it going for a couple of years without issuing new debt, the government is keen to gradually normalize its access to capital markets through bond sales.

 Greece last issued a 10-year bond in 2010, shortly before the country’s first bailout.